Are you looking for extra income but have no idea which is the best option. Here is a list of the top 10 popular part time jobs in Singapore.

-What’s good about being a data entry clerk is that you get to work in your pajamas.
-If you opt to work in an office, you get to sit in a nice chair, air conditioned, once you’re done with your tasks.
+What’s good about being a data entry clerk is that you get to work in your pyjamas.
+If you opt to work in an office, you get to sit in a nice chair, air-conditioned, once you’re done with your tasks.

 A cleaner’s job scope includes sweeping, mopping, and dusting a house or a hotel room.

-If you’re the kind who loves giving back to the community, working as a caregiver or an elderly care might suit you.
+If you’re the kind who loves giving back to the community, working as a caregiver or in elderly care might suit you.

-The job includes basic care assistance such as helping the elderlies in their day-to-day activities.
+The part time jobs in Singapore include essential care assistance, such as helping the elderlies in their day-to-day activities.

-Applying for a part time job in Singapore can sure help with your finances.
-However, you should also treat it as a way to gain experience.
+Applying for part time jobs in Singapore can sure help with your finances.
+However, it would help if you also treated it as a way to gain experience.